 Cattle Point Lighthouse

 Another selection of must-see San Juan Island lighthouses is the Cattle Point Lighthouse in Friday Harbor, WA.
 The modern structure is a 34-foot octagonal concrete tower, which was constructed in 1935 after the Navy closed the previous compass station in the area.
 The Cattle Point Lighthouse on San Juan Island currently sits in a windswept meadow of grassy dunes, spotted with seabirds and golden eagles.
-Adjacent to the Cattle Point Natural Resources Conservation Area, the lighthouse is a beautiful monument among the surrounding San Juan Island nature.
+Adjacent to the Cattle Point Natural Resources Conservation Area, this Friday Harbor lighthouse is a beautiful monument among the surrounding San Juan Island nature.
 When you visit the lighthouse, you will be able to see the structure in its splendor.
 Trails lead from the conservation area to the lighthouse, allowing visitors to see it close up.

 Turn Point Light